 Features & Usage

 On the front we’ve got a power match button, which kind of mimics the effect of a gain switch.
-I mostly always have this on; there’s really no reason to have it off unless you’re running some IEM’s.
+I mostly always have this on; there’s really no reason to have it off unless you’re running some IEM’s or other low impedance, high sensitivity headphones.

 The True Bass feature is probably my favorite so far.
 I have yet to feel as if it’s too much.
 It seems to do a good job matching the headphone in question, adding some sick low end rumble without feeling bloated, cheap, or out of line.
 It’s really the perfect amount of added thump with a headphone like the HD600, Creative Aurvana Live! or Philips SHP9500.
 I actually love the 9500 paired best as far as bass goes.
 It really fills the headphone out nicely while still helping to retain the 9500’s incredible sense of clarity, detail, and depth.